dibyendumajumdar/dmr_c/nanojit-backend/README.md

 * NanoJIT only allows 4 integer/pointer parameters inside a JIT function.
 * We cannot have static or global data in JIT code
 * We probably can't generate code for string initializers
+* Generated code for switch statements uses if (cond) branching rather than a jump table.

 ## Building